How NPI, Tax ID, and Taxonomy Codes Impact Insurance Claims

 TIN: Generic term covering all tax IDs.

-Questions like is NPI the same as tax ID or Is NPI the same as tax ID are common.
+Questions like Is taxonomy code the same as tax ID? " or Is NPI the same as tax ID are common.
 They are not the same.
 The NPI identifies the healthcare provider or organization; the Tax ID identifies the business entity that receives payment and reports income to the IRS.
 On the CMS-1500, the Tax ID appears in Box 25.
-A guide on CMRA addresses and their impact on NPI enrollment and reimbursement rates here
+A guide on CMRA addresses and their impact on NPI enrollment and reimbursement rates is here

 Taxonomy Codes